Simultaneous improvement of control and estimation for battery management systems: Battery systems dynamics and observation models of different battery chemistries

 where $v^i_k$ is an additive measurement noise.
 The nonlinear function $h^i(x^i_k)$ can be modeled in many different forms, including a polynomial fit \cite{zhao2017observer}, exponential fit \cite{lazreg2020lithium}, or sum of sines \cite{zhang2018OCV}, depending on the configuration and chemistry of the underlying battery.
 Because it is difficult to obtain an analytic relationship between the OCV and the SOC, the parameters of these curve-fittings are typically determined by experiments.
 A variety of OCV-SOC curves can be found in \cite{zhao2017observer}, \cite{zhang2018OCV}, \cite{wang2021unscented}, and \cite{stroe2018LTO}.

 The OCV-SOC mapping $h^i(x^i_k)$ depends on many different factors such as battery chemistry, temperature, state of health, and curve fitting techniques, but the functions are typically monotonic and differentiable \cite{Pillai2022OCV}.
-However, the voltage plateau and nonlinearities, which are common within these OCV-SOC curves, degrade or vary observability.\footnote{Observability in our context refers to the complete stochastic observability as in \cite{liu2011stochastic}.
-Notice that the identifiability of $x^i_k$ given $y^i_k$ is highly dependent on the slope (sensitivity) of the OCV models.
-Nearly constant OCV curves admit near zero $y^i_k$ to $x^i_k$ sensitivity, impairing the identifiability/observability of $x^i_k$.} Thus, we seek to apply methods of stochastic optimal control to improve both state estimation and control performance.
+However, the voltage plateau and nonlinearities, which are common within these OCV-SOC curves, degrade or vary observability.
+Thus, we seek to apply methods of stochastic optimal control to improve both state estimation and control performance.